Thomas Fine Arts Building photo

 Music students will spend a lot of time here in classrooms and specialized facilities, including:

-• two rehearsal rooms
+• 2 large rehearsal rooms (instrumental and choral)

 • 28 practice rooms